 3. Travelers go it alone

-In a November 2019 survey, Booking.com reported 17% of respondents were planning a solo trip.
+A recent Booking.com survey reported 17% of respondents were planning a solo trip.

 That number nearly doubled in their July 2020 survey in which 30% of people said they were planning a trip on their own.